AntonioModer/adonaac.github.io/source/documentation/area/index.markdown

 {% method generateCollisionSolids tilemap Tilemap %}

 *   generates collision [Solids](/documentation/solid) based on the tilemap's collision data
-*   {% param tilemap %}: the tilemap to use as reference for collision solid generation
+*   {% param tilemap %}: the tilemap to use as reference for entity generation
 <br><br>

 {% title HitFrameStop Methods %}